 🥘 Pro tip: Take a look at our ADHD meal-planning guide for more on how to feed your brain without breaking the bank.

-Tip 6: Minimize medication costs.
+Tip 6: Minimize your medication costs.

 The price consumers in the U.S. have to pay for prescription drugs is ridiculously disproportionate to how much those drugs cost to produce.